Marjorie White: Career

 She also can be recognized by fans of "Charlie Chan" films in a prominent, if brief, uncredited role in the 1931 Fox film The Black Camel starring Warner Oland and featuring Bela Lugosi and Robert Young in what may have been his first leading role.
-Marjorie appeared as a forward, and rather sarcastic, young woman among the usual group of suspects held waiting upon the conclusion of Charlie's investigation.
+Marjorie appeared as a forward, and rather sarcastic, young woman among the usual group under suspicion during Charlie's investigation.

 In 1933, White had a featured role in the Joseph Mankiewicz-scripted political satire Diplomaniacs starring the team of Wheeler and Woolsey.
 Marjorie is Dolores, a femme fatale custom-ordered by the film's villain (she arrives wrapped in plastic from a chute in the wall) to seduce Willy (Bert Wheeler) and steal secret plans from him.
-Wheeler and White's duet "Sing for Me" is performed while the tiny White physically assaults Wheeler because he is reluctant to sing to her in a send-up of the typical boy-girl romantic song scenes of the era.
+In a send-up of the typical boy-girl romantic song scenes of the era, Wheeler and White's duet "Sing to Me" is performed while the tiny White physically assaults Wheeler because he is reluctant to sing to her.

 She also appeared with Joan Crawford in Possessed in 1931.
 She was also in the Fox feature films Just Imagine and New Movietone Follies of 1930 (both 1930).

-White is best remembered for her co-starring role in the first Three Stooges short made at Columbia Pictures, Woman Haters (1934), in which she played the new wife of Larry Fine, who he needs to keep secret from his fellow Woman Haters Club members (who are both "pitching woo" at her behind Larry's back).
+White is best known to today's audiences for her co-starring role in the first Three Stooges short made at Columbia Pictures, Woman Haters (1934).
+She played Larry Fine's new bride, who must be kept secret from Larry's fellow Woman Haters Club members (who are both wooed by White behind Larry's back).
 The entire comedy short is done in rhyming verse.
 Woman Haters was her last film.